 The Station Locator team used the Council on Environmental Quality's Climate and Economic Justice Screening Tool for this section of the analysis.
 GIS shapefiles with these data are hosted by the Council on Environmental Quality (2024).
 The DAC shapefile was prepared by aggregating several social, economic, and environmental features into a spatial dataset.
-The data used by this analysis accounts for census tract-level indicators under several categories of burdens: climate change, energy, health, housing, legacy pollution, transportation, workforce development, and water and wastewater (Council on Environmental Quality 2024).
+The data used by this analysis account for census tract-level indicators under several categories of burdens: climate change, energy, health, housing, legacy pollution, transportation, workforce development, and water and wastewater.

-Overall, 24.2% of public EV charging ports across all charging levels are in DACs, in line with 24.1% from the previous quarter.
+Overall, 24.2% of public EV charging ports across all charging levels are in DACs, in line with 24.2% from the previous quarter.
 As shown in Figure 13, the growth of DC fast and Level 2 EV charging ports in non-DACs slightly outpaced growth in DACs.
-There was a large decrease (-43.9%) of L1 ports in DACs, and a slight decrease in non-DACs (Figure 13).
+There was a slight increase of L1 ports in both DACs and non-DACs.